The 8 Best Bakeries in NYC We Hope Never Die

 Sometimes we’re all about hunting down whatever splashy new treat is trending on Instagram, but it’s hard to beat a classic, really damn good establishment.
 And while some beloved bakeshops haven’t made it (RIP, Glaser’s), a handful of old-school gems are still kicking—by which we mean turning out mind-blowing breads and pastries.
+Here, the 8 best bakeries in NYC.

 Yes, the upscale Parisian restaurant is world renowned for its gourmet selection of caviar, but the abutting café has a secret: unbelievably flaky, buttery croissants and giant melt-in-your-mouth chocolate-chip cookies.
 The almond croissant has a cult following among New Yorkers who work in the area.
 Now you know.